 South Korea reported 271 additional cases of COVID-19 on Monday.

-It's the first time in six days that the number has been below 300.
+It's the first time in six days for the number to be below 300.

-But it's suggested the dip might be partly due to fewer people getting tested over the weekend.
+But it's suggested the dip might be partly due to fewer people getting tested during weekends.

 Of the new cases, 255 were locally transmitted.

-Of the local cases, there were 206 in the Greater Seoul area, including cluster infections at schools, private education institutes, small gatherings, religious facilities and hospitals.
+Of them, there were 206 cases in the Greater Seoul area, including infections at schools, private education institutes, small gatherings, religious facilities and hospitals.

 Jang Tae-hyun, Arirang News.